Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Challenges and Future Research Directions

 \subsection{Challenges on Processing Brain Signals}

 The primary challenge in deploying the Bio-HDT system lies in the accurate and real-time processing of brain signals.
-Given the system's reliance on continuous monitoring of cognitive, emotional, and behavioral states, the quality of signal extraction and interpretation is paramount.
-Brain signals, often noisy and prone to external interference, exhibit significant variability between users.
+Brain signals, often noisy and prone to external interference, exhibit significant variability among users (i.e., neurodiversity).
 Developing robust signal processing techniques that effectively filter out noise while retaining critical features is essential.
 Additionally, personalized algorithms may be necessary to account for individual differences, as a generic, one-size-fits-all approach may not be effective across diverse user bases.

-Another critical factor is ensuring real-time synchronization between brain activity and HDTs within the future human-centric Metaverse.
-This synchronization is crucial for maintaining an immersive and responsive user experience.
-With anticipated advancements in B5G/6G systems, the Bio-HDT framework is prone to overcome existing latency challenges by enabling near-instantaneous data transmission.
-The advent of 6G technology has the potential to revolutionize Bio-HDT interactions by leveraging ultra-low latency, edge computing, and enhanced data rates to deliver seamless and immersive experiences within the Metaverse.
-These advancements will enable brain signals to be processed and responded to in near real-time, significantly enhancing the depth and responsiveness of user interactions.
+Another critical factor is maintaining real-time synchronization between neural activity and its HDT representation, which is essential for immersion and responsiveness in a human-centric Metaverse.
+Emerging B5G/6G techniques can reduce end-to-end delay across sensing, inference, and actuation, enabling near-real-time HDT updates.
+By executing SNN inference and FL aggregation at the edge, the Bio-HDT pipeline can process and respond to EEG streams promptly, thereby deepening interaction fidelity while preserving user experience.